A complete guide to visiting the Dry Bridge Market, the most popular flea market in Tbilisi, Georgia.

 There are a few public restrooms in the area – the best toilets are the new ones in the underpass inside Dedaena Park.
 They are free to use.

 How to get to the Tbilisi flea market

 The Dry Bridge Market is located on the same side of the river as the Old Town but further north, between Rustaveli Avenue and the river.
 The closest metro station is Liberty Square, which is an 850-metre or 12-minute walk from the bridge.
 I recommend walking down via Orbeliani Square and Atoneli Street.

 Alternatively, city buses #320 and #323 stop on Italia Street and at the top of the market.

 A taxi to the Dry Bridge Market from Freedom Square costs around 5 GEL when booked through Bolt.
 I recommend getting dropped off at this intersection then walking over the bridge.

 If you’re coming from the Left Bank (Marjanishvili or Avlabari), you can get dropped off near Saarbrucken Square.

 Some of my favourite restaurants and cafes are located at either end of the Dry Bridge, around Atoneli Street and Saarbrucken Square.

 On the Atoneli Street side, Cafe Daphna is one of the best places in the city for khinkali, Santino serves terrific specialty coffee, and Ribs and Puri is a nice spot for lunch.
-The King and the Bird is a short walk along the river from the antique market and is one of the best new restaurants in Tbilisi.
+The King and The Bird is a short walk along the river from the antique market and is one of the best restaurants in Tbilisi.

 Puri Guliani on Saarbrucken Square serves breakfast, coffee and cakes.
 Corner on the River inside Dedaena Park is another solid choice and is the closest cafe to the market itself.